 BEGIN YOUR JOURNEY TODAY

-One building alone is reason enough to put Córdoba high on your itinerary: the mesmerizing multi-arched Mezquita.
-One of the world’s greatest Islamic buildings, the Mezquita is a symbol of the worldly, sophisticated culture that flourished here more than a millennium ago when Córdoba was capital of Islamic Spain and western Europe’s biggest, most cultured city.
+One of the world’s greatest Islamic buildings and a UNESCO World Heritage site, the Mezquita, or Grand Mosque of Cordoba, is a symbol of the worldly, sophisticated culture that flourished here more than a millennium ago, in the 8th century, when Córdoba was capital of Islamic Spain and western Europe’s biggest, most cultured city.

 I’m deeply thankful for all your kindness in assisting and guiding through this journey.
 May Allah bless you and all your loved ones with the best in this world and the next Ameen JAK.

 Thank you Dar El Salam for everything you have been amazing in every way and may Allah bless you and jazakom Allah Khairan .